Jesus: Origins of Christianity:

 Map showing location of modern-day Jerusalem in Israel.

 In 459 BCE Ezra led about 50,000 Israelite exiles living in Babylon back to Jerusalem where he re-established the Laws of Moses.
 Fourteen years later Nehemiah, cupbearer to Artaxerxes the Persian emperor, was appointed governor of Judah.
-He further rebuilt Jerusalem, and enforced Ezra’s ban on intermarriage between the Jews and others.
+He further rebuilt Jerusalem and enforced Ezra’s ban on intermarriage between the Jews and others.
 Jerusalem remained a backwater.
 It was not on any of the main trade routes: the caravans that stopped at Petra or Gaza had no reason to go to Jerusalem, which lacked the raw materials to develop its own industry.
-In 334 BCE Alexander crossed the Dardanelles (ancient Hellespont) in northwestern Turkey extending the Greek Empire from Egypt to Persia.
+In 334 BCE Alexander crossed the Dardanelles (ancient Hellespont) in northwestern Turkey, extending the Greek empire from Egypt to Persia.
 So now not only Persian and Babylonian but also Greek influences entered Israel.
 During the wars of his six successors, Judea was constantly invaded by one army after the other, with Jerusalem itself changing hands six times between 320 and 301 BCE.

 During the wars of his six successors, Judea was constantly invaded by one army after the other, with Jerusalem itself changing hands six times between 320 and 301 BCE.

 Jews were divided in their response to the Greeks.
 Some felt at home in their world and became pioneers of their new ideas in Jerusalem.
 Others found this foreign influence extremely threatening and wanted to maintain the old laws and customs.
 This developed into a serious conflict with some Jews wanting to convert Jerusalem into a Greek-style city called “Antioch in Judea.”
 For them Hellenism was a perfect vehicle for Judaic ideas, while others, in contrast, saw the Greek ways and philosophies as entirely contrary to their heritage.
 At about the year 200 Ptolemy Soter (Savior) extended his boundaries northward from Egypt to include Jerusalem and Judea.
 By this time, though, there was already a Jewish diaspora in Egypt and Greek had become their native language.
-Thus, the first translation of the Bible was the famous Greek version known as the Septuagint, translated in stages between the 3rd and 2nd Centuries BCE in Alexandria.
+Thus, the first translation of the Bible was the famous Greek version known as the Septuagint, translated in stages between the third and second centuries BCE in Alexandria.

 Drawing of a man’s head